Divide & Co-Opt: $hit

 By Kirstin Beatty

 On every issue, there are powerful forces united against change.
-The liability or potential financial collapse of any business sector means that there are both personal (investments, job) and corporate interests in continuing the status quo, and so both individuals and corporations have an interest in undermining regulations and legal action.
+The liability or potential financial collapse of any business sector means that there are both personal (investments, job) and corporate interests in continuing the status quo, and so both individuals and corporations have an interest in undermining regulations and legal action, and in promoting half-baked solutions.

 I believe it is worthwhile to examine strategies to divide and rule, which may include: